osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Related user classifications

-In addition to the roles you can assign in Communties, you should be aware of the following related roles and user classifications:
+In addition to the roles you can assign in Communities, you should be aware of the following related roles and user classifications:

 ### Account Administrator

 A tenant-level role that allows those users to administer their own tenant.
-Account Administrators are OCS roles rather than Community roles.
-In OCS user roles are managed as part of the Security component.
+Account Administrators are roles that apply to all of OCS rather than just Communities.
+In OCS, user roles are managed as part of the Security component.
 Note that this user role will eventually be renamed "Tenant Administrator".

 ### Community Owner